sthaid/proj_fusor/README.md

 * Collects image data from a Webcam, intended for viewing the hot plasma at the center of the vacuum chamber.

 * Collects analog data for:
-  * High Voltage Power Supply RMS voltage
-  * High Voltage Power Supply Max voltage
-  * High Voltage Power Supply Min voltage
+  * High Voltage Power Supply Voltage
-  * High Voltage Power Supply current
+  * High Voltage Power Supply Current
   * Gas Pressure
+  * Neutron Counts Per Minute

+* Display data includes:
+  * Image
-* Analog values are displayed numerically and graphed.
+  * Analog Values
+  * Various Graphs

-* Image and Analog Vales are recorded to a file.
+* Data is recorded to a binary file so it can be viewed again later.

 * Print Screen

+# ADDITIONAL INFO

+Refer to NOTES files